velezeste/CRUD-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

+## Json Server

+Create a new project and put the next script in package.json "start": "json-server --watch db.json --port 3001" with the database

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.